syuntoku14/fusion2urdf/README.md

 This is a fusion 360 script to export urdf from fusion 360 directly.

-Currenty, this script supports only revolute joints.
-Let me know if your model has joints except for revolute type.

 **convertSTL.rb** was created by [@Chris Polis](https://github.com/cmpolis/convertSTL#author)

 ## Before using this script

 Before using this script, make sure that your model consists of only components.
 Also, your components must have only one occurence.
 For example, the following model(https://grabcad.com/library/spotmini-robot-1) is not supported unless you fix them.
-The base_link doesn't exist and some components have two occurences(For instance, Component1 has two occurences Commponent1:1 and Component1:2).
+The base_link doesn't exist ~~and some components have two occurences(For instance, Component1 has two occurences Commponent1:1 and Component1:2)~~(I fixed this issue.
+It's ok that your components have multiple occurrences.
+Only you have to do is to prepare the "base_link").
 I'll fix these issues someday.

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/spot_mini.PNG" alt="spot_mini" title="spot_mini" width="300" height="300">

+In addition to that, this script currentely supports only revolute joints.
+Let me know if your model has joints except for revolute type.

 ## How to use